 Space Maintainers FAQ

-Is a space maintainer uncomfortable?
+Is wearing a space maintainer uncomfortable?

 How long will my child have to wear a space maintainer?